oracle-livelabs/apex/proof-of-concept/4-improving-tasks-todos/improving-tasks-todos.md

 ## Introduction

-In this lab, you will enhance the functionality of the Project Task and Project Task ToDos form pages by implementing improved lists of values.
+In this lab, you will enhance the functionality of the Project Task and Project Task To-Dos form pages by implementing improved lists of values.
 Additionally, you will learn how to leverage **APEX Assistant** to efficiently generate SQL queries.

 Estimated Time: 20 minutes